-Anatomical descriptions of the biliary system date back to the 18th century when Heister [4] reported spiralling features in the lumen of the cystic duct and called them "valves".
+Anatomical descriptions of the biliary system date back to the 18th century when Heister [4] reported spiralling features in the lumen of the cystic duct and called them "valves."
 Although later researchers doubted the valvular function, the term "valves of Heister" is still in use.
-The gross anatomy of the biliary system shown in Fig.1 begins from the gallbladder neck which funnels into a cystic duct.
-Spiralling mucous membranes are generally prominent in the proximal part of the cystic duct (pars spiralis or pars convoluta) which then smoothes out to form a circular lumen at the distal end (pars glabra).
-Although the actual geometry of the cystic, common hepatic and bile ducts is very complicated and subject dependent, and the ducts are all curved, to obtain a system view we can schematically represent the human biliary system as in Fig. 2.
+The gross anatomy of the biliary system shown in Fig. 2 begins from the gallbladder neck which funnels into a cystic duct.
+Spiralling mucous membranes are generally prominent in the proximal part of the cystic duct (pars spiralis or pars convoluta), which then smoothes out to form a circular lumen at the distal end (pars glabra).
+Although the actual geometry of the cystic, common hepatic, and bile ducts is very complicated and subject dependent, and the ducts are all curved, to obtain a system view we can schematically represent the human biliary system as in Fig. 2.

 The flow directions of the bile during gallbladder emptying immediately after meal, and during refilling are also shown in Fig. 2.
 Usually, it takes about half an hour for emptying and several hours (until the next meal) for refilling.
 The gallbladder volume variation with time in both emptying and refilling is shown in Fig. 3 [4].
-From this figure, we can derive the corresponding flow rate (or volume flux) Q = dV/dt.
-For a healthy person, the average bile density $\rho$ is about 1000kg/m, the same as water, and the range of diameter of the cystic duct is about $d{cp}=1-4$ mm [24].
-The temporal acceleration of bile ( $\rho \partial u/\partial t$ ) is approximately 10-3 m/s in the emptying phase and 10-5 m/s in the refilling, and can therefore be ignored in our model.
-In addition, the maximum Reynolds number (Re = $4Q/\pi v d{cp}$ ) estimated for a cystic duct with diameter of 1mm and bile kinematical viscosity v=1.275 mm/s is about 20 during normal emptying, and even smaller during refilling.
+From this figure, we can derive the corresponding flow rate (or volume flux) Q (=dV/dt).
+For a healthy person, the average bile density ρ is about 1000 kg/m3, the same as water, and the range of diameter of the cystic duct is about $d{CD}=1-4$ mm [24].
+The temporal acceleration of bile $(\rho \partial u / \partial t)$ is approximately 10^{-3} m/s2 in the emptying phase and 10^{-5} m/s2 in the refilling, and can therefore be ignored in our model.
+In addition, the maximum Reynolds number (Re= $4Q/\pi\nu d{CD}$) estimated for a cystic duct with diameter of 1 mm and bile kinematical viscosity ν =1.275 mm2/s is about 20 during normal emptying, and even smaller during refilling.
 Hence the flow is laminar.
-Finally, for a healthy person without gallstones, the bile can be reasonably considered as a Newtonian fluid [27].
+Finally, for a healthy person without gallstones, the bile can be reasonably considered as a Newtonian fluid [25,27].